UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 <center> Figure 5: Implementation of Cost Volume Computation </center>

 ### Differentiable Arg Min
 Optimally the disparity with the mininum cost for each pixel would be selected but such a selection is not differentiable.
 The two approaches tried in the paper are a softmax combination of the selected disparity values and a probabilistic sampling during training over the softmax distribution to approximate the softmax function.
-This probabilistic approach performed much worse in the author's results, so we stuck with the first selection instead.
+This probabilistic approach performed much worse in the authors' results, so we stuck with the first selection instead.

 The first (and much better performing) loss function.